mindaugasw/statusbar-converter/docs/README.md

 # Timestamp tray converter

 It's a small tool to easily convert timestamp to human-readable time.
-Only select the timestamp and it will automatically show time as a tray icon.
+Just highlight the timestamp and it will automatically show as time in the tray.
 See demo below:

 ![demo](/docs/demo.gif)

 ## Usage
 Currently works only on Linux.
-Requires Python.
+Requires Python and xsel package.
 - `git clone https://github.com/mindaugasw/timestamp-tray-converter.git`
 - `cd timestamp-tray-converter`
 - `make`